AnthonyAstige/eslint-plugin-astige/README.md

       3. [tRPC](https://trpc.io/) (+[Zod](https://zod.dev/))
    2. [Canonical ESLint Config](https://github.com/gajus/eslint-config-canonical)
    3. [Aider](https://aider.chat/)
+   4. [dprint](https://dprint.dev/) - Fast rust based formatting to minimize that done by ESLint. dprint config included since there's ESLint rule overlap and dprint should take priority for speed where it can.

 5. Speed - Any included rules should be relatively fast so that they can be run fast across entire codebases with 100's of files in seconds and also on individual files within milliseconds for complete analysis and editor integration.